MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/message-analyzer-feature-summary.md

 ---

     **More Information**
     **To learn more** about starting a new Live Trace Session, see [Starting a Message Analyzer Session](starting-a-message-analyzer-session.md).

 ---

     > [!NOTE]
     >  If you intend to *capture* messages that are encrypted with the Transport Layer Security (TLS) or Secure Sockets Layer (SSL) security rotocols, for example, HTTPS and Remote Desktop Protocol (RDP) messages, you have the option to enable any Live Trace Session for *Decryption** so that you can view the decrypted data along with decryption session statistics.
 For more information, see [Decrypting TLS and SL Encrypted Data](decrypting-tls-and-ssl-encrypted-data.md).

     - **[Files](configuring-a-data-retrieval-session.md)**  — opens the **New Session** dialog with the **Files** tab selected, from where you can configure a Data Retrieval Session to acquire data that exists in one or more saved files.
 You can also select specific data to retrieve from such sources by using filters, for example a **Time Filter** and/or **Session Filter**.

     A **Truncated Parsing** check box is also included in the **Files** tab configuration to indicate when truncated messages exist in files from which you are retrieving data, at which time Message Analyzer switches to a pared-down truncation parser set.
 You have the option to unselect this check box or to select it manually if Message Analyzer did not automatically detect truncated messages.

 ---

     **More Information**
     **To learn more** about starting a new Data Retrieval Session, see [Starting a Message Analyzer Session]starting-a-message-analyzer-session.md).

 ---

     > [!NOTE]
     >  If you intend to *retrieve* messages that are encrypted with the Transport Layer Security (TLS) or Secure Sockets Layer (SSL) security protocols, for example, HTTPS and Remote Desktop Protocol (RDP) messages, you have the option to enable the Data Retrieval Session for **Decryption** so that you can view the decrypted data along with decryption session statistics.
-For more information, see [Decrypting TLS and SSL Encrypted Data](decrypting-tls-and-ssl-encrypted-data.md).<br />In addition, the **Files** tab configuration provides you with the capability to retrieve data from textual log files and to select from a list of configuration files that support log file parsing.
+For more information, see [Decrypting TLS and SSL Encrypted Data](decrypting-tls-and-ssl-encrypted-data.md).

+    In addition, the **Files** tab configuration provides you with the capability to retrieve data from textual log files and to select from a list of configuration files that support log file parsing.
 The **Truncated Parsing**, **Decryption**, and text log parsing features are described in [Configuring a Data Retrieval Session](configuring-a-data-retrieval-session.md).

     - **[Azure Table](retrieving-azure-storage-table-data.md)**  — opens the **New Session** dialog to a configuration interface that enables you to specify an **Account Name**, **Account Key**, and **Table Name**, from which you can load Azure event log data into Message Analyzer.
     - **[Event Logs](loading-system-event-log-data.md)**  — opens the **New Session** dialog to the **Event Logs** tab, which contains a large list of event logs that were generated on your computer.
 You can select one or more of the event log check boxes and click **Start** to retrieve the data from the selected logs.
     - **[PowerShell](deriving-input-data-with-powershell-scripts.md)**  — opens the **New Session** dialog to the **PowerShell** tab, from where you can write a PowerShell query.
 If your PowerShell script obtains data from a remote source, you can specify a **Host** name and connection credentials in the **New Session** dialog.
 Note that if your PowerShell script captures event or network traffic and logs to an event log (*.etl) or Message Analyzer \*.matp file, respectively, you can import the data from such files through a subsequent Data Retrieval Session.
     - **[Sql](loading-sql-data.md)**  — opens the **New Session** dialog to the **Sql** tab, from where you can load data into Message Analyzer from any SQL database table.
 Provides facilities to specify a **Connection** string, user credentials, **Table** name, **Timestamp**, and a **WHERE** clause.
     - **[Oms](loading-oms-log-data.md)**  — opens the **New Session** dialog to the configuration interface for access to Operations Management Suite (OMS) logs.
 Specify user credentials to log on to Azure, select a **Subscription**, select a **Workspace** that you have configured, and then specify an Azure Resource Manager (ARM) query to extract OMS data from logs that are written by solutions that are enabled in a Workspace you created.

 -   **[Open](performing-data-retrieval.md)**  — provides a submenu with the following two items: